Constipation - self-care

 Some medicines, and even some vitamins, can make you constipated.
 You can get constipated if you do not get enough fiber, drink enough water, or get enough exercise.
 You can also get constipated if you put off going to the bathroom even though you have the urge to go.

-Try to get to know your normal bowel movement pattern, so that you can keep constipation from getting worse.
+Try to get to know your normal bowel movement pattern, so that you can prevent constipation and keep it from getting worse.

 How to Relieve Constipation